aakaru/Mini-Projects/README.md

 * Reminder Tool

-  Here's a brief one-liner description for your project:

-"A command-line tool written in Go that schedules and displays system notifications for time-based reminders."
+ A command-line tool written in Go that schedules and displays system notifications for time-based reminders.